jeffreysorgen/golf-club-sensors/EnablingBLE.md

 This example reads information from the sensors and then simply displays it in the phone app.
 Upload the sketch to the device... _**And it works exactly as it does in that video.**_
 _But there is a [**caveat**](#caveat) which I discovered for this example._
-We'll refer to this _RoboCraze_ code for reference in the future if we need to.

 **To do this:**